akullpp/wisdom/README.md

 - Actual costs are often twice the listed price.

-- Free or used books have the same words as new ones.

 - Buy a tourist guidebook to your home town or region.

 - Don't wait in line, it's rarely worth it.